 and he guided them to their desired haven.

 Another psalm also introduces the idea of a safe haven.
 I thought I would also share the context for that idea here:

 “Declare me innocent, O God!
 Defend me against these ungodly people.
 Rescue me from these unjust liars.

 For you are God, my only safe haven.

 Why have you tossed me aside?
 Why must I wander around in grief, oppressed by my enemies?
 Send out your light and your truth; let them guide me.
 Let them lead me to your holy mountain, to the place where you live.
 There I will go to the altar of God, to God—the source of all my joy.

 I will praise you with my harp, O God, my God!
 Why am I discouraged?
 Why is my heart so sad?
 I will put my hope in God!
 I will praise him again— my Savior and my God!”

 (Psalms 43:1-5 NLT)

-Someone who is very close to me reminded me when reading that Psalm, “Always remember David felt tossed aside but he was never tossed aside.
+Someone reminded me when reading that Psalm, “Always remember David felt tossed aside but he was never tossed aside.
 Feelings come and go like circumstances.
 But God is faithful to his children.
 And the Holy Spirit never leaves, which means God never leaves us or forsakes us.
 We are sealed with his Spirit forever.
 So no matter what the storm is, or how long it is raging, he remains constant, present and will always deliver his children.
 Some people think God leaves or comes.
 But he doesn’t.
 We are sealed forever by the Holy Spirit who dwells in our heart as a pledge of God’s everlasting love for us”.